hs-duesseldorf/se2rest/README.md

 ### 3.2.3.
 Repositories

+Spring boot has the power to automatically generate code to access the database for us.
+One last step is needed to make this possible.
+We need to create one interface extending from `JpaRepository` for each entity we want to manage.
+In our project we also want to make the restcontrollers (later on) to be as generic as possible, thus we will also make our data repository interface generic.
+A JpaRepository could also include method signatures that are then implemented by the spring framework via reflection, in the pattern of `findPersonByName(String name)` but we won't do this here, so our repository interfaces do not include any method.
+This may look weird but all the magic is done by the spring framework in the background.

 Create the interfaces (not classes) ```GenericRepository.java``` and ```PersonRepository.java``` inside the ```repository``` package.
 The person repository works as our data access object (DAO) you might know from other stacks.
-Depending on your future projects, it might make sense to move away from the generic approach here and just create one repository interface for each entity.
+Depending on your future projects, it might make sense to move away from the generic approach here and just create one repository interface for each entity without using a GenericRepository.

 #### 3.2.3.1.
 GenericRepository.java